English Electric Lightning: OR.155 and project selection

 In March 1957, Duncan Sandys released the 1957 Defence White Paper which outlined the changing strategic environment due to the introduction of ballistic missiles with nuclear warheads.
 Although missiles of the era had relatively low accuracy compared to a manned bomber, any loss of effectiveness could be addressed by the ever-increasing yield of the warhead.
 This suggested that there was no targeting of the UK that could not be carried out by missiles, and Sandys felt it was unlikely that the Soviets would use bombers as their primary method of attack beyond the mid-to-late 1960s.

 This left only a brief period, from 1957 to some time in the 1960s, in which bombers remained a threat.
 Sandys felt that the imminent introduction of the Bloodhound Mk.
 II surface-to-air missile would offer enough protection against bombers.
 The Air Ministry disagreed; they pointed out that the Tu-22 would enter service before Bloodhound II, leaving the UK open to sneak attack.
 Sandys eventually agreed this was a problem, but pointed out that F.155 would enter service after Bloodhound, as would a further improved SAM, "Blue Envoy".
 F.155 was cancelled on 29 March 1957 and Blue Envoy in April.

-To fill the immediate need for a supersonic interceptor, Lightning was selected for production.
+To fill the immediate need for a supersonic interceptor, the Lightning was selected for production.
 The aircraft was already flying, and the improved P.1B was only weeks away from its first flight.
 Lightnings mounting Firestreak could be operational years before Bloodhound II, and the aircraft's speed would make it a potent threat against the Tu-22 even in a tail-chase.
 To further improve its capability, in July 1957 the Blue Vesta program was reactivated in a slightly simplified form, allowing head-on attacks against an aircraft whose fuselage was heated through skin friction while flying supersonically.
 In November 1957, the missile was renamed "Red Top".
 This would allow Lightning to attack even faster bombers through a collision-course approach.
 Thus, what had originally been an aircraft without a mission beyond testing was now selected as the UK's next front-line fighter.